jsharkey13/cambridge-cstia-databases/tutorials/relational.md

 This tutorial is designed to get you started with our relational database and ready to complete the relational Tick.
 We'll be using a database of films, cast and crew information from the [Internet Movie Database (IMDb)](https://developer.imdb.com/non-commercial-datasets/).
 From here we'll use 'movie', instead of 'film', for consistency.
 The dataset from IMDb is not complete; it contains only ~10 people per movie, and only ~3 genres per movie -- but this will be enough for our purposes.
 It may mean that cast members you expect to see on a movie are missing, or links between movies you expect to find don't exist.

 Our relation database management system (DBMS) will be [SQLite](https://www.sqlite.org/index.html), a popular open-source format chosen for its simplicity.
 Unlike other mainstream database systems, such as [PostgreSQL](https://www.postgresql.org/) or [MariaDB](https://mariadb.org/), it does not use a client-server model.
 SQLite uses a single file to store the database and does not support multiple concurrent users.
-SQLite is used extensively in mobile operating systems; iOS and Android both use SQLite databases extensively under the hood.
+SQLite is widely used in mobile operating systems; iOS and Android both use SQLite databases extensively under the hood.
 All your text messages, WhatsApp and Signal chats will be stored in SQLite databases on your device, for example.

 Like other relational databases, SQLite uses [SQL](https://en.wikipedia.org/wiki/SQL) as the query language.
 SQL is an evolving language, vast in its scope.
 SQL is standardised, but many database vendors use their own variations in syntax and keywords.
 Whilst this tutorial will focus on SQLite, the syntax we will cover should be common to all SQL databases unless noted.